daunnn/Deep-Learning-Reproducibility-Project/README.md

 # Facial Expression Recognition

-This project aims to reproduce the key findings and claims of the paper "POSTER: A Pyramid Cross-Fusion 8 Transformer Network for Facial Expression Recognition."
+This project aims to reproduce the key findings and claims of the paper 'POSTER: A Pyramid Cross-Fusion Transformer Network for Facial Expression Recognition.'
+Modifications were made to adapt the original model and code for use with alternative datasets, allowing for validation and performance evaluation on new data sources.

 ```
 Deep-Learning-Reproducibility-Project/